Pathology WBC MCQs

 The discussion shifts towards peripheral B-cell neoplasms, delineating various subtypes and their characteristics.
 Chronic lymphocytic leukemia/small lymphocytic lymphoma is explored, along with follicular lymphoma, diffuse large B-cell lymphoma, Burkitt lymphoma, mantle cell lymphoma, marginal zone lymphomas, and hairy cell leukemia.
 Each subtype is examined individually, highlighting its clinical features and diagnostic considerations.
 This comprehensive overview aims to provide a deeper understanding of the spectrum of B-cell neoplasms encountered in clinical practice.

-See also Pathology MCQs Skin-3
+See also Pathology Skin MCQs

 Section 4: Pathology MCQs WBC-4